 You will normally divide your time equally between German and Politics, taking core modules in both subjects along with options from a wide range of modules which will allow you to tailor your degree to your own interest.
-This course offers a wide choice of modules in German language, literature, linguistics, history, politics, culture and film.
+This course offers modules in German language, literature, linguistics, history, politics, culture and film.
 In politics, you will take a range of options from three core areas: political theory, comparative politics and international relations.
+At the end of the course, you will have acquired a solid knowledge base in Politics as well as an understanding of German history and culture.
+You’ll also have valuable linguistic, analytical and presentation skills, and your international experience will help you to stand out as a graduate.

-In addition to core German language, you will take a core German Studies module introducing you to the study of German linguistics, literature, history and film alongside further optional modules focusing on areas of German studies of your choice.
-You may take beginners’ Dutch.
+The German core language course develops the four skills of reading, listening, speaking and writing.
+Beginners will work intensively on a structured language programme to enable rapid progress.
+In addition to core German language, you will take a core German Studies module introducing you to the study of German linguistics, literature, history and film.
+Post-A level German students will take further optional modules focusing on areas of German studies of their choice, including the option of beginners’ Dutch.
 In Politics, you will take modules in contemporary political theory, comparative politics and international relations.
 You will learn to apply and gain a thorough understanding of the history of political ideas.

 Your German language skills will be consolidated to prepare you for the year abroad.
 In German, you will take modules in literature, history, politics and society.
 There is additionally a wide choice of modules in German culture, media and linguistics.
 In Politics, you will take a range of options from three designated 'core' areas: political theory, comparative politics and international relations.